-Bryan and Cecchetti first presented the limited influence (LIE) estimator approach in 1993.
+Bryan and Cecchetti (1993a) first presented the Limited Influence Estimator (LIE) approach in 1993.
 Under this approach headline inflation is measured as a weighted average of cross-sectional price changes.
-But since the distribution of disaggregated price changes is not normal and highly kurtotic, the average inflation rate is an inefficient measure of overall price change18.
-For this purpose a robust measure of inflation is introduced in terms of statistical measure of trimmed mean.
-Although the weighted median is also an alternative but the paper concentrates on trimmed mean as a measure of underlying inflation.
+But, since the distribution of disaggregated price changes is not normal and highly kurtotic, the average inflation rate is an inefficient measure of overall price change.15 For this purpose a robust measure of inflation is introduced in terms of statistical measure of trimmed mean.
+Although the weighted median is also an alternative, the paper concentrates on trimmed mean as a measure of underlying inflation.

-A trimmed mean is calculated by arranging individual observations of price change in each period from the lowest to the highest values and then attaching zero weights to a fixed percentage of the prices from the both ends of the distribution while computing the mean value.
+A trimmed mean is calculated by arranging individual observations of price change in each period from the lowest to the highest values and then attaching zero weights to a fixed percentage of the prices from both ends of the distribution while computing the mean value.
 Consequently, a trimmed mean is less susceptible to the effects of extreme observations than is the arithmetic mean.
 It is therefore less sensitive to fluctuations compared to that of simple mean for extremely skewed distributions.
 The use of such measures reflects the intuition that the type of shocks that may cause problems with price measurement are infrequent and agents do not instantly adjust to every change in prices, as there are menu costs of price adjustments.

 On the plus side, for a trimmed mean estimator, a prior judgment for the choice of exclusion of items is avoided, but a decision is to be made about the level of trim to cut the tails of the cross-sectional price distribution.
 Unlike the exclusion approach, a trimmed mean estimator does not exclude any item a priori, rather systematically determine as to which item to be ignored at any point in time while calculating average prices.
+Although this method is more justifiable statistically, it still poses the risk of information loss similar to the exclusion approach, but to a lesser extent.